Efficient Neighbourhood Search in 3D Point Clouds Through Space-Filling Curves and Linear Octrees: Results and discussion

 Figures \ref{fig:paris-lux-random} and \ref{fig:sg27-full} show the accumulated runtimes for random searches on cloud \textit{ParLux\_6} and full searches on cloud \textit{sg27}.
 For each radius, bar charts show the measures for each kernel.
-The average amount of points found, $\mu$, is annotated below each run.
-We achieved similar results on the other clouds.
+The average number of points found, $\mu$, is annotated below each run.
+We observed qualitatively similar trends on the other clouds for these experimental conditions.

 Note that the linear \Octree performs better when $\mu$ is large, even without the pruning optimisations.
 SFC reorderings also improve runtimes in most cases for the pointer-based \Octree.
-On sg27, it is harder to see how Morton and Hilbert reorderings improve the results, since as will be shown in next section, original locality was already high, and cache misses are not reduced so much.
+On sg27, it is harder to see how Morton and Hilbert reorderings improve the results, since as will be shown in next section, original locality was already high, and cache misses are not reduced significantly.

 To get a more general picture, note that $\mu$ is the main factor regarding the scalability of the methods across multiple clouds, as the same radius $r$ can return different amounts of points depending on cloud density.
-For every dataset and every tested combination of radius and kernel, we present in Figure~\ref{fig:loglog-random} how each combination of SFC and \Octree perform on random searches.
-The plot is in logarithmic scale on both axes, representing $\mu$ and total runtime.
+For every dataset and every tested combination of radius and kernel, we present in Figure~\ref{fig:loglog-random} how each combination of SFC and \Octree performs on random searches.
+The plot is in logarithmic scale on both axes, representing $\mu$ and total runtime, which visually compresses differences between methods.
 SFCs marginally improve runtime on the pointer-based \Octree without changing the base algorithm.
 The linear \Octree optimised memory layout further reduces the runtime, while essentially using the same algorithm as the pointer-based version.